Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable4.md

           2. Pins that require power(voltage requirement and current requirement)
           3. Name of source delivering the required power (voltage and current)

- Along with the listing is a diagram (drawing) showing each source and each load with the voltage distribution drawn.
+ Whichever form that you choose to use, it must show each source and each active load with the voltage distribution in detail.
 This should be included in your documentation.
  We don't expect this to be a final design, of course.
 But we provided a kit of parts to you.
 Each IC/component that requires power should be on your list above.
+However, in later documentation, you will need a complete schematic showing your design; therefore, this is a first step towards that objective.

- ## NOTE: ALL DIAGRAMS MUST BE PROFESSIONALLY DONE.
-USE A TOOL FOR THIS AND NOT PEN AND PAPER
+ ## NOTE: ALL SUBMISSIONS MUST BE PROFESSIONALLY DONE.
+USE A TOOL (Excel, Eagle, PPT, etc...)
+FOR THIS AND NOT PEN AND PAPER

  ## Next Design Steps
  Although this is not a deliverable, this week is a great time to begin brainstorming and documenting ideas of how you all can complete the first letter checkpoint (refer to the [README](../README.md), [Deliverable 5](https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Deliverables/deliverable5.md), and the project description on ELC).
 Make sure you understand the checkpoint and that your team is prepared and has enough time to complete deliverable 5 (aka your User Interface is working).